-Performance Appraisals
+Performance Summaries

-The purpose of performance appraisals is to ensure that employees are satisfied in their work and suitable for their positions.
+The purpose of a performance summary is to ensure that employees are satisfied in their work and suitable for their positions.
 The performance appraisal is a time to discuss work demands and job responsibilities, to review policies and procedures, and to address any deficiencies that are noted.